Renters’ Rights Bill 2025

 2. MOVING TO PERIODIC TENANCIES

-On implementation day (still to be announced, but likely November 2025) ALL tenancies in the UK will become Periodic Tenancies (no fixed term), this will also apply retrospectively to pre agreed fixed terms.
+On 1st May 2026 all tenancies in the UK will become Periodic Tenancies (no fixed term), this will also apply retrospectively to any pre agreed fixed terms.

 💡 At MMP we maintain our properties to a very high standard and communicate well with Tenants, so they have no reason to leave early.